Loading...

 Add Vegetables

-Incorporate a variety of non-starchy vegetables, such as spinach, kale, or broccoli, alongside your meal.
-These add fiber, which can help slow down glucose absorption.
+Incorporate non-starchy vegetables like spinach, kale, or broccoli into your meal.
+These can help slow down the absorption of glucose.

-Eating slowly and thoroughly chewing your food can help with digestion and prevent glucose spikes by giving your body more time to process the carbohydrates.
+Eat slowly and chew your food thoroughly to enhance digestion and allow your body more time to process the carbohydrates.

 healthspan-mbl